 After the discussion in this research, the following conclusions can be drawn: Dynastic politics is a phenomenon that still occurs in Indonesia and is a big agenda that must be changed so that ethics in politics are truly visible from a democratic perspective.
-The phenomenon of dynastic politics, which is rife with elements of kinship, has implications for the dynamics of political parties in Indonesia.
+The phenomenon of dynastic politics, which is thick with elements of kinship, has implications for the dynamics of political parties in Indonesia.
 The Constitutional Court Decision Number 90/PUU-XXI/2023, involving the conflict of interest of President Joko Widodo's family, has led the public to argue that dynastic politics have occurred.
-However, thechoice of the head of state is up to the people.
-If dynastic politics continue to grow in the Indonesian government, it will be difficult to realize the noble ideals of the system in Indonesia, because it is contrary to the principles of democracy.
+However, the choice is to the people themselves to choose the head of the state according to their rights.
+If dynastic politics continue to grow in the Indonesian government environment, it will be difficult to realize the noble ideals of the system in Indonesia, because it is contrary to the principles of democracy.